Before you access Settings

 Potential live business impacts!

 Note that changing or editing any productive Workflow will immediately apply to your current service once you press "Save and Apply".
-In case of an incomplete or erroneous workflow this may cause interruptions to your daily service.
+In case of an incomplete or erroneous workflow this may cause interruptions to your daily service, including lost calls.

 - If you want to make changes without impacting current productive work, make changes in the workflow tab instead, e.g. by working on a separate workflow that you can test on a separate service team first.
 When finished editing you have the possibility review changes first before setting the new workflow as your productive one.

-- We recommend to perform workflow switches at certain points or outside business hours.
+- We recommend to perform workflow switches at certain defined points in a day (e.g. breaks) or outside productive business hours.

-- Existing call sessions will be handled with the workflow settings they were created with.
+All existing call sessions will be handled with the workflow settings they were originally created with.
+Already queued tasks will not be directed to another workflow.

 Voice Message Channel